mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 ------------------

 - Polaris.create_total_scattering_pdf output workspaces now have the run number in the names.
-- Polaris.create_total_scattering_pdf no longer takes `output_binning` as a parameter, instead binning of the output pdf can be controlled with `delta_r`
+- Polaris.create_total_scattering_pdf no longer takes `output_binning` as a parameter, instead binning of the output pdf can be controlled with `delta_r`.
-- Polaris.create_total_scattering_pdf can rebin the Q space workspace before calculating the PDF by being given an input `delta_q`
+- Polaris.create_total_scattering_pdf can rebin the Q space workspace before calculating the PDF by being given an input `delta_q`.
+- Polaris.create_total_scattering_pdf fourier filter can be performed using the butterworth filter by calling with `bw_order`.

 Engineering Diffraction
 -----------------------